semver/semver/semver.md

-Semantic Versioning 2.0.0
+Semantic Versioning 3.0.0
 ==============================

 Summary
 -------

-Given a version number MAJOR.MINOR.PATCH, increment the:
+Given a version number LIBRARY.MAJOR.MINOR.PATCH, increment the:

+1. LIBRARY version when you make incompatible architectural changes,
 1. MAJOR version when you make incompatible API changes,
 1. MINOR version when you add functionality in a backwards compatible manner, and
 1. PATCH version when you make backwards compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+Additional labels for pre-release and build metadata are available as extensions to the LIBRARY.MAJOR.MINOR.PATCH format.

 Introduction
 ------------